daniel-smyth/spark/components/common/README.md

 # Common

-Common components throughout the application.
+Components that are displayed throughout the entire application.
+Only include components that are used in layouts.